-Lenovo has devoted continuous effort in investor relations and the Company was well-recognized by the investment community.
+Lenovo has devoted continuous effort in investor relations and the Company was well-recognized by the investment community as well as the public.

-Forbes 2017 Global Top Regarded Companies 2000
+Forbes 2018 Global Top Regarded Companies 2000

-Lenovo was named one of the "Global 2000 - Top Regarded Companies" by the Forbes.
+Lenovo was named one of the "Global 2000 - Best Regarded Companies" by the Forbes.
 The award is based on the results of an independent survey and the companies receiving the highest total scores are awarded as the Best Regarded Companies within the Global 2000 list.
-The evaluation was based on the dimensions "Trustworthiness/Honesty", "Social Conduct", "Company as an Employer" and "Performance of the Product/Services".

-Zhitong Finance 2017 Golden Hong Kong Equities Awards - The Best Value TMT Company Award

-Lenovo won the awards of "The Best Value TMT Company" co-organized by the PRC leading financial media Zhitong Finance and Tonghuashun Finance.
+The evaluation was based on the dimensions "Trustworthiness/ Honesty", "Social Conduct", "Company as an Employer" and "Performance of the Product/ Services".
+Zhitong Finance 2018 Golden Hong Kong Equities Awards - Grand Award of Golden Hong Kong Equities & The Best Value TMT Company Award Lenovo won the awards of "Grand Award of Golden Hong Kong Equities" and "Best Value TMT Company" co-organized by the PRC leading financial media Zhitong Finance and Tonghuashun Finance.
 The judging included results from online polling and a review by a judging panel made up of renowned securities firms and economists.